microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/filestoragecontainer-update-recyclebinsettings.md

 Namespace: microsoft.graph

-Update the setting on the recycleBin for a [fileStorageContainer](../resources/filestoragecontainer.md) by making a PATCH request on the [recycleBinSettings](../resources/recyclebinsettings.md) resource.
+Update the settings of one recycleBin for a [fileStorageContainer](../resources/filestoragecontainer.md) by making a PATCH request on the [recycleBinSettings](../resources/recyclebinsettings.md) resource.

 [!INCLUDE [national-cloud-support](../../includes/global-only.md)]